American Criminal Law: Cases, Statutes, and Comments 2nd Ed. by Markus D. Dubber and Mark G. Kelman

 Purchase American Criminal Law

-American Criminal Law is the first basic criminal law book that responds to the demand to put criminal law in comparative perspective, by exploring transnational comparisons and connections to other first year courses (especially torts and contracts).
-The second edition amplifies the book's distinctive comparative features by adding further transnational materials to enliven and enrich discussion.
+• The first basic criminal law book that responds to the demand to put criminal law in comparative perspective, by exploring transnational comparisons and connections to other first year courses (especially torts and contracts)